-The silly season is approaching, and that means cocktails, Christmas, sunshine and ensuring your staff are sorted for the holidays.
-So it’s important to have a clear understanding of your employees’ annual leave entitlements.
+The silly season is approaching and that means making sure your staff and your business are sorted for the holidays.

-While managing your business over the holiday break can be tricky, particularly for SMEs working with smaller teams, the sooner you’re able to get your logistics sorted, the sooner you can start getting into the holiday spirit.
-If you’re planning your company’s Christmas payroll, roster and bonuses, here are the main things to keep in mind.
+While managing your business over the break can be particularly tricky for SMBs, the sooner you get the logistics sorted, the sooner you can start getting into the holiday spirit.

 The first decision you’ll need to make is whether to shut down completely over the Christmas and New Year break, or to run on a skeleton crew.

-The holiday season is a slow period for most businesses, which is why it makes sense to shut down completely, both from a cost point of view, and to give yourself and your employees some much needed R&R.
+The holiday season is a slow period for most businesses so it might make sense to shut down completely, both from a cost point of view and to give yourself and your employees some much-needed R&R.

-No matter what your opening hours are, your employees will most likely take time off to spend with family and friends.
-You can either direct your team to take annual leave, or work out an agreement for unpaid leave – or a combination of the two.
+No matter what your opening hours will be, your employees may want to take time off to spend with family and friends.
+You can either direct your team to take annual leave or work out an agreement for unpaid leave – or a combination of the two.

 Before finalising your dates, read up on awards and agreements for your industry.
 Different industries have different regulations on whether employees can be directed to take annual leave, so check the Fair Work Ombudsman (FWO) website for up-to-date information.

-Keep in mind that if you need team members to stay on deck, you’ll have to pay them a normal salary for regular working days.
+Keep in mind that if you need team members to stay on deck during evenings, weekends or public holidays, you may have to pay them a penalty rate depending on the award for your industry.

 If you’re closing up shop, you have to give your team plenty of notice.
-The FWO requires all businesses to give employees a minimum notice period before a shutdown, especially if you’re directing employees to take annual leave.
+Most industry awards require that employers provide employees with at least four weeks’ notice of a shutdown, including if you’re directing employees to take annual leave.

-Santa isn’t the only one who can give gifts!
-The holiday period is the perfect time to give bonus payments to employees, to thank them for their hard work and get your team excited for the year ahead.
-There’s no hard and fast rule for how to calculate bonuses for employees, but the most common ones are:
+The holiday period is a great time to thank your staff for their hard work and get your team excited for the year ahead.
+There’s no hard-and-fast rule for how to calculate bonuses for employees, but some common methods include: